Workspace Environment Management 4.6

 Workspace Environment Management 4.6 is the current release.
-For documentation about earlier releases, see the following sections:
+For documentation about earlier releases, and about the Citrix Cloud Workspace Environment Management service, see the following sections:

 For information about upgrading, see Upgrade a deployment.